bit-turtle/lascra/README.md

 # lascra (Lisp and Scratch)
 lascra is a compiler that compiles a lisp like language into scratch sprite3 files
+## Information
+* Documentation in `docs` folder
+* Not all scratch blocks are supported at the moment.
 ## Usage
 `lascra sprite.sprite3 [code files...]`
 * Opens `sprite.json` in `sprite.sprite3`